Your Rights as a Teacher

-To find out, we have recently asked the Ministry of Education and the Teaching Council a series of questions:
+To find out, we asked the Ministry of Education and the Teaching Council a series of questions:

 What are the rights of teachers or schools to decline to teach gender identity ideology if they don't subscribe to that belief system, even though teaching it is recommended in the Ministry of Education Relationship and Sexuality Guide?

 Would it be against the law for a school to teach that sex is binary and cannot be changed but that people can change their gendered behaviour?

 Do students or staff have the right to ask others to use their preferred opposite sex or neo pronouns (as that is their protected belief) AND is there a matching right for students and staff to decline to do so (as that is their protected belief)?

 What are the employment rights of staff who decline to participate in social transitioning of both children and adults, for example by not using opposite sex or neo pronouns?

 How can teachers manage the expectation of the school that they must, at the same time, both keep confidential an adult or child’s gender identity and also affirm it?

 Would teachers who provided information about the negative consequences of gender transitioning to students be considered to have broken the Conversion Therapy Practices Prohibition Act?

 How does the Privacy Act fit with the Care of Children Act and the rights of parents to be informed and make decisions about their child’s care and education?

 Do parents, staff, and students in schools have the right to single-sex toilets and changing rooms that opposite sex people, including those with transgender identities, cannot access?